Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Equivariant moduli theory

-with $ \orbP_\cE(z) = P(z) $ up to equivalence.
-Semistable sheaves on $ \cX $ also have JH filtrations and $ S $-equivalent classes.
-Now we combine the results in \cite[Theorem 5.1, 6.20, and 6.21]{nironi2009moduli} into the following \begin{thm} Let $ (\cX, \cH, \cV) $ be a polarized projective stack over $ k $.
+with $ \orbP(\cE) = P $ up to equivalence.
+As in the case of schemes, two pairs $ (\cE, q) $ and $ (\cE', q') $ are equivalent if there is an isomorphism $ \phi: \cE \to \cE' $ such that $ \phi \circ q = q'. $ Semistable sheaves on $ \cX $ also have JH filtrations and $ S $-equivalent classes.
+Now we combine the results in \cite[Theorems 5.1, 6.20 and 6.21]{nironi2009moduli} in the following theorem. \begin{thm} Let $ (\cX, \cH, \cV) $ be a polarized projective stack over $ k $.
 Choose a numerical polynomial $ P $ of degree $ d \leq \dim \cX $ in $ \QQ[z]. $ \begin{enumerate}[font=\normalfont,leftmargin=*] \item Suppose the moduli stack $ \cM_{\cH,\cV}(\cX,P) $ is not empty.
-Then there exist an integer $ r $ such that semistable sheaves with modified Hilbert polynomial $ P $ are $ r $-regular.
+Then there exists an integer $ m $ such that semistable sheaves with modified Hilbert polynomial $ P $ are $ m $-regular.
 Denote

-where $ N = P(r) $ is a positive integer.
+where $ N = P(m) $ is a positive integer.
 Then $ \cM_{\cH,\cV}(\cX,P) $ is a quotient stack over $ k $ of the form

-where $ Q(P) $ is an open subscheme of the projective scheme $ \Quot_\cX(\cF,P) $.
+where $ Q $ is an open subscheme of the projective scheme $ \Quot_\cX(\cF,P) $.
 There is a good moduli space

-where $ M_{\cH,\cV}(\cX,P) $ is a projective scheme parametrizing $ S $-equivalent classes of $ (\cH,\cV) $-semistable sheaves on $ \cX $ with modified Hilbert polynomial $ P $, which is a categorical quotient of $ Q(P) $. \item Suppose the substack $ \cM_{\cH,\cV}^s(\cX,P) \subset \cM_{\cH,\cV}(\cX,P) $ is not empty.
-Then there is an open subscheme $ Q^s(P) \subset Q(P) $ such that
+where $ M_{\cH,\cV}(\cX,P) $ is a projective scheme parametrizing $ S $-equivalent classes of $ (\cH,\cV) $-semistable sheaves on $ \cX $ with modified Hilbert polynomial $ P $, which is a categorical quotient of $ Q $. \item Suppose the substack $ \cM_{\cH,\cV}^s(\cX,P) \subset \cM_{\cH,\cV}(\cX,P) $ is not empty.
+Then there is an open subscheme $ Q^s \subset Q $ such that

 is a quotient substack of $ \cM_{\cH,\cV}(\cX,P) $ with a coarse moduli space